Financial Aid Frequently Asked Questions (FAQs)

 Students who are U.S. citizens, or eligible non-citizens, enrolled at 1/2 time status or more, may qualify for financial aid.
 Some restrictions apply.
 Pell grant recipients may be eligible if they are less than 1/2 time.
 While it may be true that not all students qualify for grants (money which does not have to be paid back), all students who apply for financial aid and meet the general eligibility requirements are eligible for some type of financial aid, including loans.
 In addition, financial conditions within the family may change over the course of the year (ex. layoffs, divorce/separation, etc.) and aid may be adjusted to reflect the circumstances faced by the family.

-A minimum of 30% of all students who file a FAFSA are selected by the Department of Education for verification.
+The Department of Education reviews all submitted FAFSAs and selects some students for verification.
 This selection is partially random, but there are certain inconsistent answers that will also trigger verification.
 The school you attend may also select additional students for verification, based on their own criteria.
 It does not mean that you answered anything wrong.
 If corrections are necessary, they will be sent by the school and once verification is complete, your financial aid will continue to be processed.

-You may make corrections in one of three ways.
-You may make your corrections at the Dept. of Education's web page at www.fafsa.ed.gov - you will need your PIN to access your record.
-You may make your corrections on the paper SAR, sign it, and mail it in as directed, or bring it to our office for submission.
+You may make corrections in one of two ways.
+You may make your corrections at the Dept. of Education's web page at www.fafsa.ed.gov - you will need your FAFSA ID to access your record.
+Or you may instead make your corrections on the paper SAR, sign it, and mail it in as directed, or bring it to our office for submission.
 If you are a dependent student and are correcting parental information, it will need to be signed by you and a parent.
 If you have any specific questions about the FAFSA, call the Federal Student Aid Information Center at 800/4-FED-AID (800/433-3243) / TTY: 800/730-8913 or 319/337-5665.

 You should plan approximately 4 weeks processing time once we have your FAFSA information, with prompt submission of additional requirements from you.
-Awarding begins in March for the upcoming academic year.
-When you are awarded financial aid, you will receive a paper financial aid award notification in the mail, along with additional instructions.
+Awarding begins in March for the upcoming 2016-2017 academic year and awards for the 2017 academic year will be sent out sometime in February 2017.
+When you are awarded financial aid, along with additional instructions, new students will receive a paper financial aid award notification in the mail while current students will receive notification via email.
 You will also be able to view your financial aid award on your Student Center.

 Changes in family size, number in college, and family or student income are usually the cause of changes in aid from year to year.
 Specific reasons for aid changes can be provided through consultation with a financial aid counselor, who will review your file to compare the yearly income and demographic information.